Miragon/robocorp-certification/README.md

 ### Autocompletion in ZSH

-1. If there the environment variable `FPATH` does not hold any value add one
+1. If the environment variable `FPATH` does not hold any value add one
    1. Create a file in your home directory

       ```shell